 CALL FOR PAPERS

-One-page proposals should include a proposed paper title or roundtable theme, a brief description of the focus of the presentation (one to three paragraphs), the presenter’s institutional affiliation and contact information, including email address.
-Proposals received after the February 15 deadline will be considered on a space-available basis.
-The Kuyper Conference is also being held this year in proximity with the Henry Institute Symposium on Religion and Public Life, and more information about that conference (April 25-27, 2019) is available here: https://calvin.edu/centers-institutes/henry-institute/programs/symposium/
+One-page proposals should include a proposed paper title or roundtable theme, a brief description of the focus of the presentation (one to three paragraphs), and the presenter’s institutional affiliation and contact information, including email address.
+Proposals received after the January 15, 2023 deadline will be considered on a space-available basis.

 Individual paper and/or complete session proposals, as well as questions about the conference, may be sent to: